LittleTimmy52/OpenComputers/ServerFS/README.md

 The client script is 98_serverfilesystem.lua and it shuld be placed in the boot folder and reboot, once that is done you are good to go.
 To actually access it change directory to srv which is in root (/srv) and simply use it as if it was just another folder, the only caveat being that it's slow because everything is being ran accross the network.

+## To do
+Actually make my own FS, all I did was copy it and have it here, my intent was to make my own but I never did it yet

+NO THIS IS NOT MY CODE HERE I DO NOT TAKE CREDIT FOR IT I have it here to learn from it and mekr my own hopfully better for my needs version.